jakob-nagel/Adapta/README.md

 I have created Adapta as part of my master thesis.
 A description and documentation of Adapta can be found in the thesis.

+The current version of the code is 0.9.0 and is missing parts of the online beat detection feature as well as a complete documentation of the code.

 This project is licensed under the terms of the GNU General Public License v3.0 with the exemption of the following files:
 * Files taken from the